 What is Retention?

-Retention is a financial security (also called cash retention or withheld cash) held by the lead contractor to ensure that its subcontractors adequately fulfill the obligations required of them under the contract.
+Retention is financial security (also called cash retention or withheld cash) held by the lead contractor to ensure that its subcontractors adequately fulfill the obligations required of them under the contract.
 It is also used as a safeguard against defects in case a subcontractor fails to correct them.

 Is cash retention a Performance Bond to keep a contractor honest?
 Yes.
 Providing a Retention Bond slowly nudges away the practice of cash retentions (or retention monies) to guarantee the quality of contractor workmanship.